wrapperband/FeathercoinWalletGuide/README.md

 ### Multiple Signature Addresses

 Multisignature (often called MultiSig) is a form of technology used to add additional security for crypto-currencies transactions.
 Multisignature addresses require another user or multiple users to sign a transaction before it can be broadcast onto the block chain.

+This can be used to facilitate escrow holdings, using 2 out of 3 an arbiter can be employed to hold the deciding vote.
+Or in the case of one of two, where 2 people can allocate expences and either one is empowered to validate a transaction happens.

 To create a "MultiSig" address in Feathercoin, click on wallet and select Send addresses : then select "New MultiSig".

 In this simple example the address needs to be paid by either of 2 people, if they are available.
 So, set 1 of 2 required to sign the address.
 The two people, or wallets need to supply the addresses or public keys.